The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 ### Coding Exercises

-Use a Hash Map to solve the following problems.
+**Use a Hash Map to solve the following problems**.
 Since Hash Maps are abstract data types, you can use any data struture (Arrays, Objects, Maps, etc.) to represent a Hash Map.

 **1.** Given a non-empty array of numbers, every element appears twice except for one.
 Find that single number and return it.
 Implement a function `singleNumber()` with a **linear runtime complexity.**